-While not quite a Best Buy, this cooker, with its sleek induction hob, has lots to recommend it including its price.
+While not quite a Best Buy, this cooker, with its sleek induction hob, has lots to recommend it - including its price.
 Both ovens are accurate, and the top one especially so.
 The induction hob is excellent for gentle simmering, but it also supplies enough power to heat up large volumes quickly too.
-The grill will brown most of what you put underneath.
+The grill will brown most of what you put underneath it.

 Prices, recommendations and test scores correct as of July 2019.